-As a side note, it is very unlikely for churches to have any guest in to minister for weeks surrounding major holidays such as Easter and Christmas.
-As a result, it is unlikely guest ministries will have any income during those seasons.
+As a side note, it’s very unlikely for churches to have any guest in to minister for weeks surrounding major holidays such as Easter and Christmas.
+As a result, it’s unlikely guest ministries will have any income during those seasons.
 Most churches have particular ministries in regularly.
 For these, I believe, it is proper to send them an offering for such holidays as Christmas.
 As in the case of the pastor, it would also be nice to find out their birth date and send them a gift then as well.

-When we give sacrificially to a man (women) of God we have the promise of God going out of His way to meet our needs.
+When we give sacrificially to a men and women of God, God will go out of His way to meet our needs.
 The Philippians gave a love offering to Paul while he was in prison.
 His response was as follows: “I have received everything in full, and have an abundance, having received from Epaphroditus what you have sent, a fragrant aroma, an acceptable sacrifice, well pleasing to God.
-And my God shall supply all your needs according to His riches in glory in Christ Jesus” (Philippians 4:18-19 NASB).
+And my God shall supply all your needs according to His riches in glory in Christ Jesus” (Philippians 4:18-19).
 As we look at the context, we see this promise follows their sacrificial gift of love.
-When we do so, we are able to claim the same promise and only then.
+When we do the same, we are able to claim the same promise and only then.

 Let me also add that effort must be put forth to challenge our people to give generously.
 Our people listen to us.
 If we will challenge them they will respond.
 This should not only be done at the time of the offering, but also on an ongoing basis.
 We must teach our people these principles over and over.
-The Bible makes it abundantly clear, “Let the one who is taught the word share all good things with him who teaches.”
-(Galatians 6:6 NASB) When we do so, we can be assured that “God is not mocked, for whatever a man sows that he will also reap” (Galatians 6:7 NASB).
+The Bible makes it abundantly clear, “Let the one who is taught the Word share all good things with him who teaches” (Galatians 6:6).
+When we do so, we can be assured that “God is not mocked, for whatever a man sows that he will also reap” (Galatians 6:7).

 Also, make sure the guest ministry is given a check before he leaves.
 It is never right to say you will mail it to them.
 Often when this has happened, it is weeks before they get the check, if they get it at all.
 It may be because you thought someone else sent it when they did not or everyone got busy and forgot.
 Even if it is sent out the very next day, they should never be treated this way.
 It’s just not that difficult to get it to them before they leave.